Coping with the Diagnosis of Cancer

 Facilitating communication with siblings, friends, and classmates, if desired

-Arranging contact with other patients to see how they have dealt with diagnosis
+Arranging contact with other patients to see how they have handled the diagnosis

 Teaching about normal feelings of fear, anxiety, sadness, or anger